lavienbluu/e-technical-test/README.md

   * Run batch_ingestion_day1.py
   * Run batch_ingestion_day2.py

-6. The output files are in parquet_files
+6. The output files are in parquet_files folder by
+  * Run export_to_parquet_dimensions.py